xQuantoM/QMDNS/ROADMAP.md

 - [ ] **Package for PyPI (`pip`):** Package the script so it can be easily installed worldwide with `pip install dns-speed-test`.
 - [ ] **Automated Linting & Formatting:** Set up tools to enforce a consistent, high-quality code style across the project.
 - [ ] **Refactor for Library Usage:** Structure the code so the core testing functions can be imported and used by other Python applications.

+---

+### Category 5: Documentation & Community

+*A perfect tool is well-documented and welcoming to contributors.*

+- [x] **Create a `README.md`:** Write a clear, comprehensive README with installation instructions, usage examples, and a feature list.
+- [x] **Create a `ROADMAP.md`:** This file!
+- [ ] **Add Inline Code Comments:** Add comments to explain complex logic and make the codebase easier to understand.
+- [ ] **Set Up a Contribution Guide:** Create a `CONTRIBUTING.md` with clear guidelines for bug reports, feature requests, and pull requests.

+---

+By focusing on these five categories, we can transform this script from a functional tool into a polished, professional utility that users can rely on.